 While checking out the garden I was being checked out by a territorial Blue Jay in the bird bath, and a red-headed Rufus hummingbird was making sure I was not poaching his scarlet runner bean flowers.
 There were also a family of chickadees and other small birds who were enjoying the insects.
 Often a pair of Anna’s hummingbirds visit the garden wildflowers as well as a family of robins.

 New Recipes to Try

 The garden is overgrown with a bounty of kale, tomatoes, beans, cucumbers, zucchini, raspberries, strawberries and parsley with plenty to share.
 The berries are a second crop with more fruit on the ever-bearing strawberries.
-With an abundance of zucchini I am planning to bake zucchini fries and use fresh raspberries to bake Banana Raspberry bread for the freezer and I have found enough apples for one more fresh apple pie.
+With an abundance of zucchini I am planning to bake zucchini fries and use fresh raspberries to bake for the freezer and I have found enough apples for one more fresh apple pie.

 Another fun year in the garden is coming to a close with Fall only days away.
 Hoping your home garden has been both bountiful and loads of fun this year.

 QUICK GREEK SALAD – Make often & enjoy!

 - 3 – 4 Tomatoes